Office hours

 RESEARCH

-Evolution of sex differences in cooperation can be explained by trade-offs with dispersal PLOS Biology
+- Evolution of sex differences in cooperation via trade-offs with dispersal PLOS Biology

-Mothers in a cooperatively breeding bird lay larger eggs when they'll have more help feeding their nestlings PLOS Biology
+- Mothers lay larger eggs when they'll have more help to rear their young PLOS Biology

 TEACHING